Misdemeanor Charge Filed Against Owner of Pit Bull

 Maurice Brown, 60-years old, was mauled to death by a pit bull in Dayton, Ohio.

-UPDATE 04/26/17: Dayton police continue to investigate who owned or cared for the pit bull that fatally attacked a 60-year old man Tuesday morning, along with three other pit bulls seized from the home at 345 Middle Street.
+Dayton police continue to investigate who owned or cared for the pit bull that fatally attacked a 60-year old man Tuesday morning, along with three other pit bulls seized from the backyard of the home at 345 Middle Street.
 During a press conference yesterday, Lt.
 Andrew Booher indicated that police were seeking out tenants of the home to interview.
 It remains unknown if the tenant(s) or other people associated to the 345 Middle Street home are relatives of the property owners.

 Police reports show that a dog attack has occurred at the property before.
 In 2011, a 9-year old girl was bitten by a pit bull-mix and received 50 stitches.
 She also endured rabies shots.
 The attack occurred at 345 Middle Street, but the dog's owner lived on West Riverview Avenue.
 Between 2008 and 2012, a dog owner living at 345 Middle Street was cited multiple times for not licensing his two male pit bulls, according to the Montgomery County Animal Resource Center (ARC).